worlddemocrats/federation/STRATEGIC_PLAN.md

 ## Mission and Vision
 **Mission**: The establishment of a democratic world government.

-**Vision**: To spearhead a future where a democratic world government effectively manages existential risks and harnesses technological advancements for the benefit of all.
+**Vision**: A future where a democratic world government effectively manages existential risks and harnesses technological advancements for the benefit of all.

 ## Values and Guiding Principles
 1. **Unity and Global Collaboration**: Champion unity, cooperation, and collective purpose on a global scale.